TORCH-Consortium/MAGMA/README.md

 You can run the pipeline using Conda, Mamba or Micromamba package managers to install all the prerequisite softwares from popular repositories such as bioconda and conda-forge.

+> :information_source: **Conda environments and cheatsheet**: <br>
+You can find out the location of conda environments using `conda env list`.
+[Here's](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) a useful cheatsheet for conda operations.

 You can use the `conda` based setup for the pipeline for running MAGMA
 - On a local linux machine(e.g. your laptop or a university server)
 - On an HPC cluster (e.g. SLURM, PBS) in case you don't have access to container systems like Singularity, Podman or Docker